tcsresearch/BLING/_Plugins-Dev/README.md

-# tcs-scripts
+# BLING-Plugins (formerly tcs-scripts)
 Misc.
-Scripts We Use
+Scripts We Use - will become plugins for BLING

 <div id="Warning">
 <b>WARNING!
 Highly experimental Projects Here!
 Use At Your Own Risk.</b><br>